Below are answers to many of your frequently asked questions about Form 50058 and other related topics.

 How are materials distributed to PHAs?

-HUD?s direct e-mailing system distributes materials such as notices, forms, and reports to Field Offices and PHAs.
-If a PHA does not receive an e-mail, they must update their e-mail addresses in IMS/PIC and regularly check the e-mail account.
-Failure to receive notification due to e-mail errors or inattention will not be considered as justification for late submissions or missed opportunities.
+HUD distributes information to Field Offices and PHAs.
+PHA emails are sent to the Executive Director (or Executive Director Acting) on record in the Housing Agency sub module under the HA Contacts tab.
+If a PHA does not receive an email, they must update the Executive Director's email address in IMS/PIC and regularly check the email account, including the spam/junk folder.
+Information on how to update HA Contacts can be found in the Maintaining HA Contacts job aid available on the IMS/PIC Job Aids page.
+Failure to receive notification due to email errors or inattention will not be considered as justification for late submissions or missed opportunities.